tchoi8/RememberAndForget/README.md

 **Week 1 Memory and storage**

+What is memory?
 How is memory shaped by technical reproduction and visual representation?
 Why is archive important and how can it be reanimated?

-This lecture sets ground for 7 weeks of investigation on the nature of memory and computing machine.
+Reading

 * Sigmund Freud, Notes upon the Mystic Writing Pad (1925)

+Reference

 * Jacques Derrida, Archive desire: A Freudian Impression (University of Chicago Press,1998)
 * Jacques Derrida, Freud and the scene of writing, Writing and Difference (Routledge, 2001)
-*  Ursula Marx, Gudrun Schwarz, Michael Schwarz, and Erdmut Wizisla, translated by Esther Leslie, Walter Benjamin's Archive (Verso, 2007)
+*  Esther Leslie, trans., Walter Benjamin's Archive (Verso, 2007)
 *  Walter Benjamin, Illuniations (New york: Schocken books, 1969)
 *  Walter Benjamin, Berlin Childhood around 1900 (Belknap Press, 2006)

-Student output: Read Freud's 'Notes upon the Mystic Writing Pad' as well as Jacques Derrida's response in Archive Fever.
-Write 500 words or longer reflection on the class blog.
+Student output: Create a unique archiving system for their participation in the class.

 **Week 2 Plasticity and computability**

 What are the various ways of understanding memory in psychological, neurological and artistic approach?
 What is synapse and how does it work?
 What is working memory and why is attention so important?
 What is computability in machine?
 What is the fundamental logic of computation?
 The concept of plasticity and computability will be explored throughout the semester in following lectures and different approaches.

+Reading

+Selected chapters from

 * Joseph LeDoux, Synaptic self: How are brains become who we are (London: Penguin Books, 2002)
 * Eric R. Kandel, In search of memory (W.W.
 Norton, 2006)

+Reference

 * Wendy Hui-kyung Chun, Programmed vision: Software and memory (The MIT Press,2011)

 Student output: Students will present their ideas for a system to help them remember an event or specific memory.
 The project may take any form as long as it has an aspect of computation and participation.